efarraro/krumit/_perks/Poet.md

 ---

 EN_name: "Poet"
-EN_description: "Whenever you acquire an ability that costs 1 coin from the bottom row, gain an extra copy"
+EN_description: "Whenever you acquire an ability that costs 1 💰 from the bottom row, gain an extra copy"
 tile_id: Poet
 image: /images/Poet.png
 zh-CN_name: "诗人"